“When is the best time to visit Greece?” This is a question that is probably at the forefront of your mind if you are

 Winter in Greece

-Most people associate Greece with its islands and consider the country as a Mediterranean paradise: the perfect summer getaway.
+Most people associate Greece with its islands and consider the country as a Mediterranean summer getaway.
 That said, winter in Greece also has plenty to offer.
 However, it’s just that it is a completely different style of travel.

-Don’t make the mistake of thinking that Greece is one of those countries that are hot all year round, it isn’t.
-Winters in Athens often see temperatures that dip below 10 degrees Celsius and in Northern Greece, it is even colder.
-2018 saw some of the heaviest snowfall for years!
+Don’t make the mistake of thinking that Greece is one of those countries that are hot all year round.
+It isn’t.

 Weather factors aside, if you are a cultural traveller that is considering a city break in Athens.
 Or alternatively, perhaps you are embarking on an exploration of Greece’s historical and archaeological sites, winter is a great time to travel to Greece.